Is StockX Legit? 11 Facts About Shoes, Authentication, Shipping and Returns

 StockX is a reliable platform and uses its own rigorous authentication to make transactions safe.

-The group aimed to disrupt the e-commerce industry, especially around sneakers.
-Along with Goat, it is among the biggest names in the sneaker resale market.
+Along with GOAT, StockX is among the biggest names in the sneaker resale market.

 2. Does StockX Sell Fake Products?